Form Data and Multipart

 URL-encoded

-The body's just key1=val1&key2=val2, with values percent-encoded.
-Content-Type is application/x-www-form-urlencoded.
+The body is key1=val1&key2=val2 with values percent-encoded, and the Content-Type is application/x-www-form-urlencoded.

 - Go